vchkhr/todoist/README.md

 # Todoist Completed Tasks

-This script parses all completed tasks with filtering by specific project.
+This script parses all completed tasks for today with optional filtering by specific project.

 ## Installation